 So, when you’re making that budget, be sure to take God’s cut out first.
 Start with a small amount if you have to, but always pay Him first.
 Don’t worry about giving 10%.
 If we compare the Bible to now, we give more like 23%.
 You see, in the Bible days, the 10% was given to cover everything, because the church was the government.
 That 10% included taxes and everything else.
 If we count our taxes, government costs, church tithes now, it comes out to be 23.3%.
 So, don’t worry about giving 10% if you don’t have it.
 To some, 10% may be selfish and greedy as they have more to give, yet to others 10% is incredibly above their means and could send them into financial ruin.
 Just give what you can, according to what YOU are convicted in your conscience to give.
 Nothing more, but certainly nothing less.

-What are some ways that you give without using money?
+What are some ways that you are charitable and give without using money?